dinhkarate/btw-server-installer/README.md

 # BTW Server Installer

 **Purpose**
-This repository is **only for server installation** of the Better Than Wolves mod.
+This repository is **only for linux server installation** of the Better Than Wolves mod.
 It is designed for Linux distributions that use the `apt` package manager (e.g., Debian, Ubuntu, and derivatives).

 **Not for client installation**